 The problem with this proposal is that it offers no privacy and the token's history is fully traceable.
 Whenever someone receives a token, all the public keys of the previous holders can be found.
-Malicious people who know which public keys map to which identity could use and abuse that information to obtain sensitive personal information.
-Moreover, all transactions are visible to the bank.
-This makes it possible for the bank to construct a graph which can be used to trace the payment system.
+Malicious people who know which public keys map to which identity could use and abuse that information to obtain sensitive personal information when receiving a token.

 Privacy is an important factor in why people use cash for payments [41].
 The current implementation of Eurotoken offers less privacy than the online payment infrastructure of banks.
-This combined will have a detrimental effect on the adoption rate of the CBDC, as the bonus of paying offline will cost you your privacy.
+This combined will have a detrimental effect on the adoption rate of the CBDC, as the option of paying offline will come at the cost of user privacy.
 Moreover, the provided protocol does not align with the main design goal of the ECB, namely privacy protection [42].